Turkey Real Estate Market 2026: Prices, Trends & Outlook

 • Construction Timeline: 18 months.

-• Post-Completion Market Value: $280,000 (a 40% increase in value).
+• Post-Completion Market Value: $280,000 (a 40% increase over the purchase price).

-• Projected Rental Income: $1,500 per month during off-peak seasons, and $3,000 per month during peak tourist months.
+• Projected Rental Income: $1,500 per month off-peak, up to $3,000 in peak tourist months.

 3. Antalya Tokenized Rental Yield Case Study: Hayat Green Tower on Binaryx Platform